0xMukesh/thw-faucet-cli/blog.md

 export default connectWallet;
 ```

-Let's test it out by running the website by the `yarn dev` command.
+Let's test it out by starting the website with the `yarn dev` command.
 Make sure that you are present in the `web` folder before running this command.

-Let's also compile our TypeScript code of the CLI into JavaScript by using the `yarn build` command.
+Let's also compile the TypeScript code of the CLI into JavaScript by using the `yarn build` command.
 Make sure that you are present in the `cli` folder before running this command.

 Let's now finally test the login command by running the `./bin/run login` command while being there in the `cli` directory.